overture-stack/.github/standards/04-community.md

 - **Getting Help:** If you need assistance with Overture, please create a [new discussion in our support category](https://github.com/overture-stack/docs/discussions/categories/support).
   - Before creating a new discussion, please search existing discussions to see if your question has already been answered.
 - **Feature Requests & Proposals:** We love hearing your ideas for improving Overture!
-Before making a feature request, please check our [**current roadmap**](https://github.com/users/MitchellShiell/projects/2/views/4) to see if your idea is already planned.
+Before making a feature request, please check our [**feature roadmap**](https://github.com/orgs/overture-stack/projects/11/views/1) to see if your idea is already planned.
   - If your idea isn't on the roadmap, feel free to [**submit a feature request**](https://github.com/overture-stack/docs/discussions/categories/ideas) by creating a new discussion in our Ideas category
 - **Report a Potential Bug:** We use GitHub Issues primarily for tracking confirmed bugs and ticketing development tasks.
 If you come across a potential bug or issue, please first post it to our [**GitHub support discussion forum**](https://github.com/overture-stack/docs/discussions/categories/support).
   - This allows us to confirm the issue and gather more information if needed.
 If we determine that further development is required, we will create and tag you into a GitHub Issue from your discussion post.